“’Therefore it is also contained in the Scripture,

 “Believes on him” is more than to believe about him.
 To simply think about him does not qualify us to be a Christian.
 We would be lost for eternity if that were the case.
 To believe “on” him means we trust him.
 Do you have confidence in the plan of God for your salvation?
 Belief is the point where one enters the plan of God.

-There are those who put their trust in someone only to find that they must shamefully retreat from them because of some indiscretion.
+Some put their trust in someone only to find that they must shamefully retreat from them because of some indiscretion.
 This will never happen to a true Christian because of the integrity of Christ.

 “Put to shame” means dishonored or disgraced.
 This might refer to the Great White Throne judgment for unbelievers.
 Only unbelievers will stand at the Great White Throne judgment.
 This is where God will indict the unbeliever.
 God will indict them because they chose to stand there apart from the cross.